 Joe bring a wide ranging and well rounded approach to tennis coaching having had experience with many sports including; Indoor and outdoor Cricket, Basketball, Cycling and Soccer.
 His experience of being more involved with tennis later in life gives him a valuable insight into the development of the skills needed to develop as a tennis player.

-Joe is a Head Coach at Weston Creek Tennis Club running both Wilson Pee Wee and Tennis Australia Hotshots program deliverer.
+Joe is a Head Coach at Weston Creek Tennis Club who oversees our Blue & Red Stage coaching programs, Hotshots Match-Play & Tennis in Schools program.
+He is also a Tennis Australia Hotshots program deliverer.

 Joe has an outgoing personality on court and can often be heard encouraging his students and always keeping them 100% engaged.
 Joe loves keeping it 'fresh and fun’ and his goal for each player is to achieve their own personal best every time they step on court.